 The Roam doesn’t have a brake on the handle like the Thule does, which I thought was going to be a bigger safety issue.
 I don’t run particularly fast (the fastest I was going was about 10 minutes per mile with a lot of walk intervals), but I did test both strollers on the steepest hill I could find in Denver.
 I preferred having the hand brake, but the Guava still felt perfectly safe and uner control.

 The Roam handled these changes much more stably, and could take on the super bumpy sidewalks of Denver.
 The extra weight has also been hugely helpful for keeping myself upright walking on slick roads and sidewalks in the winter!
-I’ve also taken the Roam on the bus, and with the brakes on, it didn’t budge once even as the bus navigated a ton of traffice circles.
+I’ve also taken the Roam on the bus, and with the brakes on, it didn’t budge once even as the bus navigated a ton of traffic circles.

 It’s incredibly easy to fold the Roam up, and it folds up more compactly than the Thule did because the handle bar folds in.